QuaziSamiha/lingua-joy-client/README.md

    - `See Classes` button to show classes by this Instructor.
 This will take to a new link
    - PAGINATION - will be applied

-7. Classes page:
+7. Courses Page:
 Show all approved classes on this page.
 Each Class will have the following:
    - Image
    - Name
    - Instructor name
    - Available seats
    - Price
-   - Select Button.
+   - Details Button.
 If the user is not logged in, then tell the user to log in before selecting the course.
+   - The class card background will be red if the available seats are 0.
+   TODO: Future Features
-This button will be disabled if:
+   - This button will be disabled if:
         - Available seats are 0
         - Logged in as admin/instructor
-    - The class card background will be red if the available seats are 0.

 8. Student Dashboard:
     It will be private & only a student can access this route.